carpentries/commons/about-carpentries/about-carpentries.md

 - Workshops based on a learn-by-doing, ‘code with me’ approach
 - A supportive learning culture
 - Instructor training, mentoring and support
-- Active global community which subscribes to an inclusive code of conduct
+- Active global community which subscribes to an inclusive Code of Conduct
 - Evidence-based, proven pedagogical training methods
-- Ongoing development opportunities via our webinar series
+- Ongoing professional development opportunities via our community programming
-- Open discussions